 But as it was before and as it would be the world began to blur as my sight left me until I was in my own darkness again.
 I wondered what trick the sun had played on me.
 He was the Nailed God’s agent, truth be told.

 So I checked my belongings to see if the sun had returned them.
 My rings felt the same as they had before my sight returned.
 It must have returned to me my lapis lazuli.
-My cloak and sharpwand, too, seemed no different than any other time I had felt them in the dark.
+My cloak and blade, too, seemed no different than any other time I had felt them in the dark.
 The sun, in its power, had returned my belongings to me, safe and now sun-blessed.

 But there was one last thing I needed to check.